How Best To Use The Few New Drugs To Treat Antibiotic-Resistant Germs?

 "We're not developing nearly enough products to stay ahead of resistance," he says.
 Frank counts just 70 products in various stages of development.
 "Many of those are not going to reach the market," he says.
 "Those that do are right now destined to fail" for economic reasons.
 "And so the very dry pipeline is only going to get worse."

-The industry is trying to convince the federal government to provide big-dollar incentives to keep the antibiotic pipeline flowing.
-(A bill called the DISARM Act is pending in Congress).
+The industry is trying to persuade the federal government to provide big-dollar incentives to keep the antibiotic pipeline flowing.
+(A bill called the DISARM Act is pending in Congress.)

-But Andrew Read, a biologist at Penn State University, argues that there must be a better way to fight these superbugs, other than engaging in an endless arms race with them.
+But Andrew Read, a biologist at Penn State University, argues that there must be a better way to fight these superbugs other than engaging in an endless arms race with them.

 "Most people are looking for new drugs or new drug targets, or rapid diagnostics" — tests that can quickly help doctors identify the best antibiotic for a given infection, he says.
 "And all that is important work, but the heart of the problem is the evolutionary process that generates the resistance."